 This (in a nutshell) is why the stophs2 campaigns calls to divert money from HS2 to the NHS is both daft, and ignorant.
-Even Labour’s Shadow Chancellor, John McDonnell has pointed this out in an interview with the Yorkshire Post.
+Even Labour’s former Shadow Chancellor, John McDonnell pointed this out in an interview with the Yorkshire Post.

 Oh, there’s one other thing.
 There IS no pot of money sat in the Treasury labelled ‘HS2’ that’s just waiting for another sticker to be applied to it, so it can’t be diverted.
 HS2 isn’t paid for by the taxpayer either – despite all the rubbish you hear – it’s paid for by borrowing at a time when Governments can borrow at such historically low levels people will actually pay you to borrow!

 So the money for HS2 is borrowed against future returns in the same way any government in any country invests in national transport infrastructure.
 Historically, the UK has always been poor at doing this, which is why so much of our infrastructure is old (just look at the existing West Coast Main line – it was built 190 years ago!).
 The OECD recommends that baseline infra investment is 5.5% of GDP annually for an economy with aspirations to growth.
 We’ve only spent this amount twice since WW2, so HS2 and High Speed North is a minimum.